Philosophy & Goals

 Where is C.S.?

-Camp Susquehanna is being held for the first time in 2018 at beautiful Camp Westmont in Poyntelle, PA!
+Camp Susquehanna is being held at beautiful Camp Westmont in Poyntelle, PA!
 Surrounded by beautiful woods and containing many outdoor adventures, campers and counselors also enjoy the amenities of air conditioned facilities.

 When is Camp?